Kyowa Kirin would like to welcome you to attend a fully sponsored meeting which aims to increase awareness of opioid induced constipation (OIC).

 The meeting will share best practice, demonstrating how to identify patients with OIC and how diagnosis can be easily implemented in the clinical setting.

 Through the meeting, case studies will be shared to highlight the patient and economical implications mismanagement of OIC.

 The meeting will also review how targeted treatments could be included within local guidelines to help improve patient outcomes and reduce unnecessary care costs.

-4 hours educational content application in process with the Royal College of Physicians.
+4 hours educational content application in process.

 ARRIVALS AND COFFEE FROM 11:30 am

 Consultant in Palliative Medicine, Royal Surrey County Hospital.